Ochapa Onazi

-Ochapa C. Onazi (born 20 November 1936 in Igumale, Benue State, Nigeria) is a Professor of Agricultural Education and former Vice-Chancellor of the University of Jos, Nigeria.
+Ochapa C. Onazi (20 November 1936 – 1 August 2024) was a Professor of Agricultural Education and former Vice-Chancellor of the University of Jos, Nigeria.
 Ochapa Onazi was educated at the Boys’ Secondary School, Gindiri, and the Nigerian College of Arts, Science and Technology, Zaria.
 He graduated with a Bachelor of Science (BSc) and Master of Science (MSc) from the University of London and a Diploma from Imperial College (DIC) London.
 Ochapa Onazi graduated with a Doctor of Philosophy (Ph.D.) in Agricultural Education from Kansas State University, United States of America (USA), where he was supervised by Professor Robert Johnson.

-Ochapa Onazi is a Member of the Entomological Society of Nigeria; Trustee of the Agricultural Extension Association of Nigeria; Member of the Agricultural Society of Nigeria; Life Member and Past President of the Nigeria Association for Agricultural Education; former Member of the Kansas Entomological Society; former Fellow of the Royal Entomological Society; and former Member of the Adult Education Association, USA.
+Ochapa Onazi was a Member of the Entomological Society of Nigeria; Trustee of the Agricultural Extension Association of Nigeria; Member of the Agricultural Society of Nigeria; Life Member and Past President of the Nigeria Association for Agricultural Education; former Member of the Kansas Entomological Society; former Fellow of the Royal Entomological Society; and former Member of the Adult Education Association, USA.

 In 2003, Ochapa Onazi was a recipient of the National Honour of Officer of the Order of Niger (OON) in recognition of services to Nigeria's educational sector.
 In 2014, he was a recipient of the National Universities Distinguished Professor Award, also in recognition of his services to education in Nigeria and for scholarship in the field of biological sciences.
 He was president of the Gindiri Old Students Association.

-Ochapa Onazi is married to Mikiya Ruth Onazi, and they have five children: Eru, Oche, Agbenu, Adadu and Ori.
+Ochapa Onazi died on 1 August 2024, at the age of 87.
+He is survived by his wife, Ruth Mikiya and children: Eru, Oche, Agbenu and Adadu.
+His beloved daughter, Ori, died in 2019.

 Academia

-Ochapa Onazi is former Vice-Chancellor of the University of Jos (1985–1989), former Pro-Chancellor and Chairman of the Governing Council of Bayero University, Kano (2000–2004), former Pro-Chancellor and Chairman of the Governing Council of Benue State University, Makurdi (1996–2004) and former Pro-Chancellor and Chairman of the Governing Council of Plateau State University, Bokkos (2006–2007).
+Ochapa Onazi was former Vice-Chancellor of the University of Jos (1985–1989), former Pro-Chancellor and Chairman of the Governing Council of Bayero University, Kano (2000–2004), former Pro-Chancellor and Chairman of the Governing Council of Benue State University, Makurdi (1996–2004) and former Pro-Chancellor and Chairman of the Governing Council of Plateau State University, Bokkos (2006–2007).
+Until his death, he was the Pro-Chancellor and Chairman of the Governing Council of the Karl Kumm University, Vom.

-Professor Onazi is a recipient of several fellowships, including the FAO/UNDP Desert Locust Project, Tehran (1966), the FAO/UNDP Desert Locust Project, London, Morocco and Senegal (1966), the UK Technical Assistance Fellowship for the M.Sc. programme at Imperial College, London (1966–1967), the USAID Fellowship from Kansas State University for the Ph.D.
+Professor Onazi was a recipient of several fellowships, including the FAO/UNDP Desert Locust Project, Tehran (1966), the FAO/UNDP Desert Locust Project, London, Morocco and Senegal (1966), the UK Technical Assistance Fellowship for the M.Sc. programme at Imperial College, London (1966–1967), the USAID Fellowship from Kansas State University for the Ph.D.
 Programme (1971–1973) and the British Council Visitorship to various agricultural institutions in the UK (1975 and 1984).
 Ochapa Onazi was also the General Editor of the 'Macmillan Intermediate Agriculture Series', London and Basingstoke: Macmillan Publishers Limited and Co-Editor (with Anthony Youdeowei and Fred Ezedinma) of the Introduction to Tropical Agriculture, London: Longman Publishing Group, 1986.